semgrep/docs/docs/intro/creating.rst

 .. highlight:: text

-Before you create analyzers, you'll need to log in to your group on ``r2c``.
+Before you create analyzers, you'll need to log in to your org on ``r2c``.
 This gives you the ability to download other published analyzers and publish your own analyzers for others to use.
-If somebody in your group has already added your Github account to the group, then logging in is as simple as running:
+If somebody in your org has already added your Github account to the org, then logging in is as simple as running:

 .. code-block:: console

   $ r2c login

 and following the instructions.
-If you don't have a group name, :email:`contact us<mailto:collaborate@returntocorp.com>`!
+If you don't have an org name, :email:`contact us<mailto:collaborate@returntocorp.com>`!
 We're happy to support new projects on the ``r2c`` platform.